mluettecke/raytracing-in-one-weeken-in-rust/README.md

 # Raytracing in a weekend (in rust)

-An experiment to implement [Raytracing in a weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by [Peter Shirley](https://github.com/petershirley).
+An experiment to implement [Raytracing in a weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by [Peter Shirley](https://github.com/petershirley) in [Rust](https://www.rust-lang.org/).

 This is mostly a learning experience for me since I am a rust beginner.
-The code here could offend you.

 ## Produced images